Microwave filtering using forward Brillouin scattering in photonic-phononic emit-receive devices

 As we seek to utilize an ever-increasing portion of the electromagnetic spectrum for next generation communications and radar systems, microwave-photonic signal processing platforms show great promise for their ability to manipulate signals at high frequencies and over extremely wide bandwidths \cite{capmany2006tutorial,marpaung2015low,marpaung2019integrated}.
 Rapid progress in the field of silicon photonics has also enabled the integration of high-speed modulators \cite{wang2018integrated,sun2018mo}, amplifiers \cite{liu2006nonlinear,foster2006broad,kittlaus2016_FSBS} and detectors \cite{baehr2005optical} with electronic and photonic circuitry \cite{chen2018emergence,soref2006past,izhaky2006development,atabaki2018integrating}, opening the door to miniaturization of radio-frequency (RF) photonic circuits having signal processing performance that is competitive with established microwave technologies \cite{Jalali2006_Silicon_Photonics_review,capmany2007microwave}.
 However, it remains challenging to implement narrow-band filtering using all-optical techniques, as ultra-low loss waveguides are needed to store signals for long periods of time \cite{dong2010ghz,tien2011ultra,dai2012passive}.

 Narrow-band filtering operations can also be realized by accessing long-lived acoustic phonons through stimulated Brillouin scattering (SBS), a nonlinear three-wave interaction that produces coupling between optical waves and GHz-frequency elastic waves.
 While Brillouin interactions have been used to implement an array of filtering and delay operations \cite{zhu2007stored,morrison2014tunable,marpaung2015low,liu2016lossless,choudhary2018chip,merklein2018brillouin,xie2019system}, in this work we focus on bandpass filtering.
 Brillouin-based bandpass filtering operations are conventionally achieved by making use of the narrow-band optical amplification supplied by the stimulated Brillouin scattering process \cite{byrnes2012photonic,stern2014tunable}.
-While such amplification-based filtering strategies have been used to synthesize highly desirable response functions \cite{morrison2014tunable,marpaung2015low,liu2016lossless}, the high levels of Brillouin gain necessary to implement these schemes also enhances unwanted noise sources, that can degrade the performance of the RF link \cite{xie2019system}.
-In many cases, the noise-figure and dynamic range of such filters do not meet the increasingly stringent requirements of numerous applications \cite{liu2018high,marpaung2019integrated}.
+While such amplification-based filtering strategies have been used to synthesize highly desirable response functions \cite{morrison2014tunable,marpaung2015low,liu2016lossless}, the high levels of Brillouin gain necessary to implement these schemes also enhance unwanted noise sources that can degrade the performance of the RF link \cite{xie2019system}.
+Other filtering schemes have demonstrated pass-band filtering by utilizing Brillouin-induced loss on both sides of the desired pass-band, achieving a lower noise-figure at the expense of the filter bandwidth, out-of-band rejection, and stop-band range \cite{xie2019system}.
+In many cases, the noise-figure, dynamic range, and out-of-band rejection of such filters do not meet the increasingly stringent requirements of numerous applications \cite{liu2018high,marpaung2019integrated}.